bob-fornal/work-notes/Media/Social/Twitter--Thoughts-and-Ideas.md

 2. Body = Context/Story
 3. CTA = CTA to follow/click

+## Niche and Content Buckets

+Read your top 50 tweets.

+* ​Use this search on Twitter - `from:<yourusername> min_faves:50`
+* See what broad buckets they are in and choose 3 buckets you want to be known for.

 ## Leverage the Timeline

 I know we're asked to "get away from the herd" but sometimes being a part of the herd delivers.